 Can Home Air Check detect a specific chemical and can it tell me how much of it was detected?

 Home Air Check can detect many chemical compounds in the air; however, the test results don’t name the specific chemicals found or their concentrations.
 The Home Air Check test is designed to be a lower-cost screening test that uses an air sample to scan for many chemical compounds, which are assigned to source categories so that the non-chemist, i.e., average consumer, can use this information to find possible problem areas in your home.
 Those categories are classified as lifestyle or building-related, and include many common sources like personal care, odorants/fragrances, paints/varnishes, and other adhesives and solvents.
-You can view a sample report here, to see exactly what the report will look like and what type of information is reported.

 Each category is given a value of Normal, Moderate, Elevated, or Severe, and guidelines are given as to what types of products could be included in that category so that the homeowner can locate them and contain them or remove them from the home completely.
 From this report, you should be able to ascertain whether or not a specific chemical that you may be concerned about could be in your home air, and what types of products may be contributing to the air pollution.

 Our laboratory can perform a much more comprehensive analysis that will give detailed information about specific chemicals, but those tests are performed by professionals because of their much higher cost and the need for interpretation by a chemist.

 What does Home Air Check test for?

 Home Air Check tests for the Volatile Organic Compounds (VOCs) in your home air.
 VOCs are also referred to as airborne, or gaseous, chemicals.
 Home Air Check uses these VOCs to determine:

 - The Total Volatile Organic Compounds (TVOC) level which is used to describe the general air quality in your home.